 So why have I shared this with you?
 And why now?
 Because after so many of you privately contacted me with your own experiences I felt it could only be of help for you to know that no one is immune.
 That I, the person who now treats patients with anxiety, have been there too and it certainly doesn’t make me immune to it in the future.
 When I sit across from you and say “this is a really difficult time” – trust me, I know what I’m talking about.
 But also know, that I’ve come good now, and maybe with the right help you can too.
 Whilst you may be stuck in a long dark tunnel I promise you there are people standing by the light who will do anything to drag you through to the other side.

 If you, or someone you know, is suffering from anxiety or depression please speak to your GP.
-Lifeline 13 11 14 is a 24 hour counseling service available in Australia.
+Lifeline 13 11 14 is a 24 hour counselling service available in Australia.